genebean/jekyll-beanbag/_drafts/editing-posts-on-ios.markdown

 All that said, it still works well and covers the needs of my use case.

+### Problems with images

-> *Note:* I did find one thing that is broken: the image picker doesn’t seem to work at all.
+I did find one thing that is broken: the image picker doesn’t seem to work at all.
 I also have not gotten images stored locally to render via their relative links.
 I have emailed the developer and am awaiting a response.

+### Workaround for images

+Just because Byword’s support for images is totally busted doesn’t mean you are out of luck: Working Copy shows image previews just fine.

 ##  The Proof